dobairoland/ZyEHW/README.md

 ## Who can benefit from ZyEHW?

-1. If you are interested in *image filtering* then you can create a complete hardware system for evolving image filters.
+1. If you are interested in *image filtering* then you can create by ZyEHW a complete hardware system for evolving image filters.
 Image filters are evolved based on the provided training data (video sequence) and no knowledge of conventional image filtering is required for setting up such a system.
 The hardware will